Skip to content

 White Noise: Equal Energy Across Every Frequency

-White noise is the most widely recognized color of noise, and for good reason.
-It distributes energy equally across the entire audible frequency spectrum — from the deepest bass to the highest treble — creating a consistent, static-like hiss.
-It's the sound of an untuned television, a rushing air conditioner, or a fan running at full speed.
+White noise distributes energy equally across the entire audible frequency spectrum — from the deepest bass to the highest treble — creating a consistent, static-like hiss.
 That uniform energy makes it exceptionally effective at masking sudden, unpredictable sounds that might otherwise jolt you awake.
+Before anything else, the most important variable is volume: research and WHO guidelines both point to keeping playback well below 50 dB to avoid any risk of auditory fatigue over extended use.

-Decades of sleep research support white noise as a reliable tool for improving sleep onset and reducing nighttime awakenings, particularly in noisy environments like hospitals, urban apartments, and shared living spaces.
-Its consistent spectral profile means no frequency stands out, so disruptive sounds — a door closing, a car horn, a partner snoring — get absorbed into the background rather than reaching your conscious attention.
+Decades of sleep research support white noise as a reliable tool for improving sleep onset and reducing nighttime awakenings, particularly in noisy environments.
+The WHO's environmental noise guidelines provide the clearest framework for safe exposure levels.
+Its consistent spectral profile means no frequency stands out, so disruptive sounds get absorbed into the background rather than reaching conscious attention.

 Last updated